fairmodels/fairmodels.github.io/languages/cym.md

 ---
 layout: default
-title: Ari
+title: Welsh
 parent: Languages
 ---

-# Ari
+# Welsh

 <br/>

 {: .note }
-> We are a community supported project actively looking for more resources in Ari.
+> We are a community supported project actively looking for more resources in Welsh.
 If you have relevant text, audio, or video materials, please consider contributing.
 >
 > [Contribute Resources](https://forms.office.com/e/1SfLJx3u1r){: .btn .btn-purple .btn-lg }